🧾

 How the Income Tax Calculator works

 In practical terms, the calculator converts your input into an actionable output, then reinforces the result with charts, summaries, and supporting tables where relevant.
-Instead of forcing users to guess which value matters most, the page organizes the primary result, the supporting metrics, and the detailed schedule in a visual order that matches how people naturally consume information on desktop and mobile.
+The page organizes the primary result, the supporting metrics, and the detailed schedule in a logical order that matches how people naturally consume information on desktop and mobile.

 Formula and logic explained